Drawing by Nikolai Gumilyov / Image courtesy of Novaya Gazeta

 As she runs by, nimble and carefree as a bird in flight.

-(Trans.
+(trans.
 James Stotts)

-Apollon Davidson, whose article about Gumilyov appears in today’s Novaya Gazeta, explains that this poem and others like it inspired him to “become an Africanist,” even though the poet’s books were banned in the Soviet Union until 1986.
+Apollon Davidson, whose article about Gumilev appears in today’s Novaya Gazeta, explains that this poem and others like it inspired him to “become an Africanist,” even though the poet’s books were banned in the Soviet Union until 1986.
 Luckily, Davidson’s family had copies that had been printed before the ban, and he began reading them during his prewar childhood in Leningrad.
-As an adult, Davidson tried to get some of Gumilyov’s texts published, but to no avail:
+As an adult, Davidson tried to get some of Gumilev’s texts published, but to no avail:

-How I wished that Gumilyov could be “rehabilitated”!
+How I wished that Gumilev could be “rehabilitated”!
 In the early sixties, at the time of the “thaw,” I thought, “And now will it happen?”
 I decided that it would be easiest to do it by beginning with his African travels and poems.
 I came to an agreement with an Eastern Studies journal.
 They also thought that it would happen soon. … But it never came out.

 I’ll end this post with two poems that have always struck me as remarkably similar: one by a Russian Acmeist, and one by an Anglo-American Imagist.
 They both depend upon concision and seem to differ mainly in the type of image—aural or visual—that they convey: